-- If you own a certificated CPB that has matured, it no longer earns interest and should be redeemed at a financial institution.
+- If you own a certificated CPB that has matured, it no longer earns interest and should be redeemed at your financial institution.

 How to Redeem

-- A bond registered in the name of a minor, who is unable to sign his/her name, may be redeemed against the signature of a parent, guardian, or tutor who has legal custody of the bond owner.
+If the bond owner is a minor: A bond registered in the name of a minor (under 18 years of age), who is unable to sign his/her name, may be redeemed against the signature of a parent or guardian who has legal custody of the bond owner.
 The birth certificate (or other proof of age document) of the bond owner will be needed as evidence of age.

-Bonds purchased through financial institutions, investment dealers and by phone will earn interest up until the maturity date.
-After that date, no additional interest will be paid out and should be redeemed.
+CPBs purchased through financial institutions, investment dealers and by phone will earn interest up until the maturity date.
+After that date, no additional interest will be paid out and bonds should be redeemed at your financial institution.